PZhou114/PZhou114.github.io/_pages/about.md

 About me
 ==
 I am currently a PhD student majoring in Statistics in the [Department of Statistical Science, University College London](https://www.ucl.ac.uk/mathematical-physical-sciences/statistics).
-Previously I was graduated frpm the [Imperial College London](https://www.imperial.ac.uk/mathematics/), where I earned my First Class Honours Bachelor's degree in Mathematics and Distincition Master's degree in Statistics.
+Previously I was graduated from the [Imperial College London](https://www.imperial.ac.uk/mathematics/), where I earned my First Class Honours Bachelor's degree in Mathematics and Distincition Master's degree in Statistics.

 Research
 ==